-Personalised care and support has become even more vital during the Covid-19 pandemic and as we move into recovery, and it remains central to the care we provide.
+Personalised care and support has become even more vital during the COVID-19 pandemic and as we move into recovery it remains central to the care we provide.
 It is only with personalised care that we can be sure of supporting everyone across the country, that we can be confident we are responding to individuals’ needs, and that we are able to reach out and connect with local communities and people, regardless of background or circumstance.

 The introduction of personalised care requires significant workforce development and strong leadership that's aligned with the values underpinning personalised care.

 Skills for Care and Skills for Health have produced guidance for people who are responsible for undertaking the required changes to embed personalised care in the health and social care sector.

 The guidance highlights the key areas that you need to consider when introducing personalised care in your workforce and gives practical tips and prompts to support the implementation of the required workforce changes to ensure that staff feel confident, skilled and supported to work in personalised ways.
 It also makes suggestions about the role of workforce development in strategic aspects of introducing personalised care.

 The guidance is built around six key areas that you need to consider when implementing workforce change to support personalised care: